 As we have stated before, the earlier you mention an injury to your employer, the better off you will be.
 If you have been injured at work due to falling from scaffolding, and other high heights, electrocutions, equipment problems, repetitive stress, or even toxic substances you must let your employer know right away to ensure you get the proper worker’s compensation care.
 Iowa work comp laws give you 90 days to report an incident.
 A date can sometimes be difficult to determine especially if it is conditions that develop gradually.
-If you fail to report the injury within that time frame, you will be out of luck for receiving proper work comp benefits.
+If you fail to report the injury within that time frame, you will be out of luck in receiving proper work comp benefits.

 3. Not Documenting Detailed Information Of The Situation

 One of the most important events of your work-related injury besides getting immediate care, and notifying your employer, is to document the situation.
-Take photos, videos, and writing down specific details such as recalling what happened, where you were at and any other information that may be valuable to your work comp case.
+Take photos, and videos, and write down specific details such as recalling what happened, where you were at, and any other information that may be valuable to your work comp case.
 Many people think notifying someone at their business is sufficient, but having documentation is important to have not just for the present situation, but if the injury causes any long-term issues you will easily be able to recall what happened.
 Not only should you document your injury location and details of the injury, but documenting the care you received.
 If you’re doing any kind of physical therapy, document the exercises and how you feel during and afterward.
 It’s also important to note any medication that you’re taking.
 You can never have too much documentation.
 We’ve seen many instances where documentation wasn’t available and it really limits the care that one can receive.